 while describing the top-down element in detail.

-Also, the Lucas algorithm more resembles modern implementations of recursive descent
+Also, the Lucas algorithm resembles 2023 implementations of recursive descent

 Irons 1961.